 Not all of your access customers will require a free Personal Assistant ticket, so it’s important to ensure everyone is aware of who is eligible, what evidence they need to provide, and what expectations you have regarding the 1:1 support their Personal Assistant will give.

-We’d recommend you have a thorough read of Attitude is Everything’s guidance on free Personal Assistant tickets.
 You should also strongly consider devoting a page on your website (or a section of your access page) to explaining who is eligible for these tickets, what evidence you will require and the commitments you expect a Personal Assistant to make when visiting.
 If you’d like any guidance on this, please do get in touch with the Spektrix Support team and we’ll do our best to point you in the right direction.

 Identifying eligible customers in Spektrix